Road Program FAQ

 Will the contractor come back and repair the damage done to the parkway grass?
 Yes.
 A subcontractor will come back at the end of the project and restore the parkway and grass next to the sidewalk.
 Restoration includes backfilling of dirt, seeding and blanketing the area.
-If you notice any particularly dangerous situations that can’t wait to be addressed, please contact the Resident Engineer, Steve Wegner at (630)360-4372.
+If you notice any particularly dangerous situations that can’t wait to be addressed, please contact the Resident Engineer, Tony Bianchin at 847-921-7255.
 He will review those situations on an as needed basis.

 Who do I contact if I have further questions?
-Your best and first contact should be Resident Engineer, Steve Wegner.
-He may be reached at: (630)360-4372.
-Steve is at the job site on a daily basis supervising the project and communicating with both the Village and the General Contractor.
-If Steve is unable to assist or you have further questions, please contact Mike Millette, Director of Public Works, or Colleen Chase, Administrative Assistant, at (847)695-2742.
+Your best and first contact for project questions or concerns should be Resident Engineer, Mike Ewers at 708-548-1626.
+Mike is at the job site on a daily basis supervising the project and communicating with both the Village and the General Contractor.
+If Mike is unable to assist or you have further questions, please contact Mike Millette, Director of Public Works, Scott Fish, Superintendent of Streets & Forestry, or Colleen Chase, Administrative Assistant, at (847)695-2742.